Philip Morris promises to withdraw conventional cigarettes from Mexico

 the tobacco company Philip Morrismanufacturer of brands such as Marlboro and Chesterfield, will begin to completely remove traditional cigarettes from the windowss to focus on “IQOS” tobacco heaters, but current regulation prohibits their commercialization, so the company seeks a dialogue with the president Andres Manuel Lopez Obrador.

-In an interview for MILLENNIUM, Catalina Betancourt, president of regulatory affairs for Philip Morris in Mexico, He explained that they have sought a business dialogue with the regulatory authorities of Mexico. after the president López Obrador will sign a decree to ban vaping products in May this year.
+In an interview for MILLENNIUM, Catalina Betancourt, president of regulatory affairs for Philip Morris in Mexico, He explained that they have sought a business dialogue with the regulatory authorities of Mexico. following the president López Obrador will sign a decree to ban vaping products in May this year.

-“We have knocked on all the doors and we are going to continue knocking on them, we believe that We are at a time when there is a lot of misinformation there is skepticism that there could be a sensible initiative of alternatives on the part of the tobacco industry,” said Betancourt.
+“We have knocked on all the doors and we are going to continue knocking on them, we believe that We are at a time when there is a lot of misinformation there is skepticism that there might be a sensible initiative of alternatives on the part of the tobacco industry,” said Betancourt.

 According to the company, the electronic deviceo IQOS produces 95 percent fewer health effects for the 15 million smokers in Mexico.
 Currently, it is sold in 71 markets around the world and they hope that in five years it will reach 100, including Mexico.
 In addition, 30 percent of their income already comes from this product and in 2025 they estimate that it will be half, so that within 10 to 15 years they would begin to eliminate conventional cigarettes.